Kirstenbosch National Botanical Garden: Chelsea Flower Show

 In 2008, the Kirstenbosch exhibit at the Chelsea Flower Show won a gold medal for the most creative display and the President's Cup (a new award by the Royal Horticultural Society president Peter Buckley to his favourite stand).
 The 2008 exhibit was the 16th designed by David Davidson and Raymond Hudson, which established South Africa "as a front runner in horticulture".

 The exhibit was entitled The Heat is On and featured an Aloidendron dichotomum (also known as a quiver tree), which is being studied and monitored as an indicator of climate change.
 Dead and dying quiver trees were displayed alongside live specimens to illustrate how warmer temperatures have forced the species to migrate southwards.
 Kirstenbosch has won 29 gold medals at the Chelsea Flower Show in 33 appearances.

 Recreational use

 Kirstenbosch enjoys great popularity with residents and visitors.
 From the gardens, several trails lead off along and up the mountain slopes, and these are much used by walkers and mountaineers.
 One of the trails, up a ravine called Skeleton Gorge, is an easy and popular route to the summit of Table Mountain.

 This route is also known as Smuts' Track after Prime Minister Jan Smuts, who used this route regularly.
 On the slopes above the cultivated parts of the garden, a contour path leads through forests to Constantia Nek to the south.
 The same contour path can be followed to the north for quite a distance, and it takes the hiker past the Rhodes Memorial to the slopes of Devil's Peak and beyond.

 Kirstenbosch regularly exhibits Zimbabwean stone sculptures in the gardens.
 Many of the artists are associated with Chapungu Sculpture Park in Zimbabwe.

 In summer, a popular series of outdoor concerts is held in the gardens on Sunday evenings.
-Many well-known local artists such as the Cape Town Philharmonic Orchestra, Johnny Clegg, The Parlotones, Ike Moriz, Arno Carstens, Goldfish, an Mango Groove have performed here.
+Many well-known local artists such as the Cape Town Philharmonic Orchestra, Johnny Clegg, The Parlotones, Ike Moriz, Arno Carstens, Goldfish, and Mango Groove have performed here.
 In recent years, several international performers such as Michael Bublé and Cliff Richard have also held concerts on the Kirstenbosch stage.